array-eu/embedded_compliance_presentation/PITCHME.md

 - each package is made of tens, hundreds or thounsands of files:
     - some are legally irrelevant, since they do not end up in binary code (but it may depend on compiling options)
-    - some have no clear license,
+    - some have no clear license, or reference other files
-    - they may come from different sources, have different licenses
+    - they may come from different sources and have different licenses

-- a LOT of variety and complexity
+- **a LOT of variety and complexity**

 ---